Cheetahs moving Fast...

 Last Saturday, 5 new Cheetahs (2 males and 3 females) arrived from the Ann-van-Dyk Cheetah Centre at De Wildt in South Africa, providing several new blood-lines unrelated to those already at Hamerton.

-Just three days later, four young Cheetahs (3 males and one female) all born at Hamerton made the long but successful flight from London Heathrow via Dubai, to Brisbane in Queensland, Australia, headed to the local Darling Downs Zoo, and to Taronga Western Plains Zoo in Dubbo, New South Wales.
+Just three days later, four young Cheetahs (3 males and one female) all born at Hamerton made the long but successful flight from London Heathrow via Dubai, to Brisbane in Queensland, Australia, headed to the local Darling Downs Zoo, and to Taronga Western Plains Zoo in Dubbo, and the Hunter Valley Zoo, both in New South Wales.
 We have just had news that all is well after their flight and the cats are settling down into their temporary quarantine accommodation.